alecive/alecive.github.io/_posts/2015-08-01-yarpdroid.md

 In this video, I show what happens if you empower users with a natural human-robot interface.
 The user can see what the robot sees, and it can direct its gazing by simply clicking on points into the image.
 Pretty neat!

 {% include video.html url="//www.youtube.com/embed/1N0xf2_C6I0" %}

+#### Video #2

+In this super-lowres video, android speech recognition is integrated onto the iCub platform in order to provide a natural interface with the human user.
+Sorry for the quality!

+{% include video.html url="//www.youtube.com/embed/s_qNTg448HA" %}